Skip to main content

 # Terminal 2: Query the demo data

-lynxdb query 'source=nginx status>=500
+lynxdb query 'from main _source=nginx status>=500

-| stats count, avg(duration_ms) as avg_lat by uri
+| stats count() as count, avg(duration_ms) as avg_lat by uri

 | sort -count